kasslent/clc-digital-skills/_lessons/module-4.1.md

 ##Google Forms

-Use Google Forms to create your form and have all the repsonses sent to a handy spreadsheet.
+Use Google Forms to create your form and have all the responses sent to a handy spreadsheet.
 Not only will this keep you from dealing with email responses, you can use the power of Sheets to manipulate & sort the data!

 1. Go to Google Drive, [drive.google.com](https://drive.google.com), and sign into your account.
 The select **New** > **More** > **Google Forms** to create a new form.
 (You can also go straight to the form option here: [docs.google.com/forms](https://docs.google.com/forms/))<br><br>